When we talk about branding, we tend to talk about marketing.

-No amount of slick design and catchy copy can save you if you’re not able to provide an experience with your product and service that aligns with the positive experience of interacting with your brand prior to purchase.
+No amount of slick design and a catchy copy can save you if you’re unable to provide an experience with your product and service that aligns with the positive experience of interacting with your brand before purchase.

 If you pair a solid aesthetic with a solid value proposition, the value associated with your brand is more potent.
-It becomes synonymous with who you are, and that says a lot more than a pixel perfect website.
+It becomes synonymous with who you are, and that says a lot more than a pixel-perfect website.

 Much ado is made of what you want them to hear when we talk about brands, but less is said about how they will ultimately contribute to its presentation.

 Your brand is only as good as the company it keeps.
 If the company you attract to your customer base does not align with the values your brand wants to be associated with, that company can put off those who you seek to engage.

-If you want to be a brand that’s viewed as progressive, for instance, but you’ve attracted a great deal of more conservative or traditional customers, you can either become bolder in your articulation of progressive values in order to attract customers who support your core values or start coloring your brand to match the personality hues of those who already like it.
+If you want to be a brand that’s viewed as progressive, for instance, but you’ve attracted a great deal of more conservative or traditional customers, you can either become bolder in your articulation of progressive values to attract customers who support your core values or start coloring your brand to match the personality hues of those who already like it.

 Without those loud voices, your word of mouth opportunities are stymied, and positive perceptions can be drowned out by rowdy opposition on both sides of a spectrum.

-But at the end of the day, that persona is backed by real life human beings whose choices, behavior, attitude, and rhetorics can quickly tarnish or boost perceptions of your brand.
+But at the end of the day, that persona is backed by real-life human beings whose choices, behavior, attitude, and rhetorics can quickly tarnish or boost perceptions of your brand.

-But you should certainly make sure that your team believes in the product or service being sold, and is committed to the sort of experience you seek to create.
+But you should certainly make sure that your team believes in the product or service being sold and is committed to the sort of experience you seek to create.